AdguardTeam/AdguardKnowledgeBase/pages/02.general/02.how-to-create-your-own-ad-filters/docs.en.md

 <a id="mp4-modifier"></a>
 ##### **`mp4`**

-As a response to blocked request Adguard returns a short video placeholder.
+As a response to blocked request AdGuard returns a short video placeholder.

 ###### `mp4` example